Zain-A-Abbas/PF2E-Combat-Driver/README.md

 In the current incomplete state, the project must be opened in Godot 4.3.
 An exported binary will be available when it is mostly complete.

 ## Work In Progress

-This project is still in its early stages, and is thus incomplete for the time being.
-The major features that currently function:
+This project is not yet feature complete.
+The major features at time of writing:
 * Searching through enemies
 * Filtering and sorting enemies in different conditions
 * Creation of custom enemies, both from scratch and through roadmaps to automatically allocate stats